Goodly/TextThresherTester/README.md

 In a new shell window:

-  0. `source leave_paths_alone.sh` # Only need if using Docker Toolbox
+  1. `source leave_paths_alone.sh` # Only need if using Docker Toolbox

+Choose:
-  1. `./init_docker.sh` # Inits Pybossa and loads all TextThresher sample data
+  2. `./init_docker.sh` # Inits Pybossa and loads all TextThresher sample data

+or:
   2. `./init_pybossa.sh` # Just init Pybossa

+and one of:
   3. `./init_django.sh` # two test users and two empty projects for TextThresher
-  4. `./init_thresher.sh` # test users, test projects, and sample articles
+  3. `./init_thresher.sh` # test users, test projects, and sample articles
-  5. `./init_thresher.sh --with-annotations` # test users, sample articles, and quiz data
+  3. `./init_thresher.sh --with-annotations` # test users, sample articles, and quiz data

 After initializing, *Docker Toolbox users* must enter:

-  1. `./ssh_tunnel.sh` # to allow using `localhost`
+  4. `./ssh_tunnel.sh` # to enable using `localhost`
-      Say "yes" to continue connecting.
+      Enter `yes` to continue connecting.
 The VM password is `tcuser`.

-After the containers are running, you can go to:
+Now you can go to:

   * http://localhost:3002/ - The Pybossa app
   * http://localhost:5000/researcher/ - The TextThresher app